 Each class/year group has a range of general mathematical equipment (eg: dictionaries, base ten, dice, tens frames, counters, counting sticks, Numicon, Cuisenaire, etc).
-A wide range of additional resources are available upon request - see maths leader.
-Each term, the maths leader/s will check classroom resources to ensure teachers have the tools they require to teach effectively.
+A wide range of additional resources are available in the Maths Academy and in the maths store.

-Each classroom has an interactive whiteboard and support is available for teachers in their use.
+Class computers have access to maths software for the interactive whiteboards.
 A further range of software is used, which teachers should be familiar with.
 Recommended websites are listed on the school website and shared with staff via email updates.
 There are additional resources via the Mathletics website to support teachers during lessons via the interactive whiteboard and for homework and assessment activities.